President Trump's mean streak spares no one - living or dead

 Over the past dozen days or so, the president has spewed forth an advent calendar's worth of cruelty - new barbs popping out almost daily, like so many tiny bitter chocolates - underscoring the instinctual nastiness that is central to his brand and casting doubt on claims from his aides that Trump is merely a counterpuncher.

-In addition to taunting John Dingell as his widow prepared for her first holiday season without her husband of 38 years, Trump also ridiculed everyone from climate activist Greta Thunberg to House Speaker Nancy Pelosi, D-Calif., and House Intelligence Chairman Adam Schiff, D-Calif.
+In addition to taunting John Dingell as his widow prepared for her first holiday season without her husband of 38 years, Trump also ridiculed everyone from climate activist Greta Thunberg to House Speaker Nancy Pelosi, and House Intelligence Chairman Adam Schiff.

 Others in his orbit exhibited similar callousness this week.
 Sarah Sanders, the former White House press secretary, came under near-universal condemnation Thursday night after sending a tweet that mocked former vice president Joe Biden's stutter, after he brought it up during a Democratic primary debate.
-She later deleted, and apologized for, her tweet.
+She later deleted, and apologised for, her tweet.

 "Trump is the worst within us, and he markets that worst as admirable," said Stuart Stevens, a Republican operative and frequent Trump critic who was a senior adviser on Mitt Romney's 2012 presidential campaign.
 "He appeals to our darkest angels, not our better angels."